 FM professionals from across the UK took part in our FM Software Survey earlier this year, launched in partnership with facilities management journal, FMJ.
 Those taking part represented a cross section of the industry, including maintenance, compliance, property and space, and their views have created a fascinating snapshot of the FM landscape today.

-As expected, the survey found that technology is increasingly underpinning facility management strategy, with 77% of respondents reporting using software from either a key industry provider or developed in-house by their employer.
+As expected, the survey found that technology is increasingly underpinning facilities management strategy, with 77% of respondents reporting using software from either a key industry provider or developed in-house by their employer.
 The most common terms used for the software in the UK were computer aided facilities management or CAFM (37%) or FM software (31%).
 Interestingly, the use of software to manage facilities has increased by a staggering one third since our survey in 2016, demonstrating a significant increase in the industry’s requirement for accurate, clear and secure data in order remain competitive and professional.
 In fact, respondents stated their highest priorities when it came to the software were generating reports more efficiently (80%) and improving performance (76%).

 This week’s Facilities Show is proving to be an inspiration for FMs looking for new ways to achieve both efficiency and cost savings, and Service Works Global is showcasing some of its newest software development at stand P750.